 In the next three years after Pickton’s run-in with the law, Hiscox noticed that women who visited the farm tended to go missing.
-Eventually, he reported this to police, but it wasn’t until 2002 that a search was conducted and items belonging to missing women were found on the farm property.
+Eventually, he reported this to the police, but it wasn’t until 2002 that Canadian authorities finally searched the farm.

-A subsequent search of the farm revealed DNA evidence of at least 26 women, all of whom had been reported missing.
+A subsequent search of the farm revealed remains or DNA evidence of at least 33 women.

-Originally Pickton was arrested on two murder charges.
-Soon though, three more murder charges were added, then a fourth.
-Eventually, by 2005, 26 murder charges had been brought against Robert Pickton, making him the worst serial killer in Canadian history.
+Originally, Pickton was arrested on two murder charges.
+Soon, though, three more murder charges were added.
+Then another.
+Eventually, by 2005, 26 murder charges had been brought against Robert Pickton, making him one of the most prolific serial killers in Canadian history.

 After they were dead, Pickton would either take their bodies to a meat rendering plant nearby or grind them up and feed them to the pigs that lived on his farm.

-Though he was charged with 26 murders, Robert Pickton was only convicted of six counts of second-degree murder because the cases were the most concrete.
+Though he was charged with 26 murders, and despite evidence that he had killed more, Robert Pickton was only convicted of six counts of second-degree murder, because those cases were the most concrete.
 The charges had been broken up during the trial to make them easier for the jury members to sift through.

 A judge sentenced Robert Pickton to life in prison with no possibility of parole for 25 years, the maximum sentence for a second-degree murder charge in Canada.
 Any other charges against him were discontinued, as the courts decided that there was no way any of them could add to his sentence, as he was already serving the maximum.